Myndex/SAPC-APCA/README.md

-## NEW! _W3 Licensed Filles Moved_
+## NEW! _W3 Licensed Files Moved_
-**All files that are part of and licensed to the W3 and AGWG, in support of WCAG are now in their own repository.**
+**All files that are part of and licensed to the W3 and AGWG, in support of WCAG, are now in their own repository.**

-SEE: [**_APCA W3 Repository_**](https://github.com/Myndex/apca-w3) and please source all files for tools intended for WCAG 3 conformance at that specific repository.
+SEE: [**_APCA W3 Repository_**](https://github.com/Myndex/apca-w3) and please source all files for tools intended for WCAG 3 conformance from that specific repository.
+The files in this repositiory are part of other projects, and not necessary for WCAG 3 compliance.

 -----
 # APCA _THE REVOLUTION WILL BE READABLE™_